 Now thankfully Karl is the type of person who did not want to escalate the situation.

-Instead he decided to write a reply and post it to his Facebook page…since the author was anonymous.
+Instead he decided to write an anonymous letter and post it to his Facebook page…since the author was anonymous.

-Karl’s post has garnered attention all across the world.
+Karl’s anonymous letter post has garnered attention all across the world.

 “Sounds like a bit of a cat-astrophe to me.”